taukhir/shopverse/user-service/README.md

 ## Resilience

-This service uses Resilience4j core modules directly:
+This service uses annotation-based Resilience4j:

-- `RateLimiter` protects `/api/**` from request bursts.
+- `@RateLimiter` protects user APIs from request bursts.
-- `Bulkhead` limits concurrent API requests per service instance.
+- `@Bulkhead` limits concurrent user API requests per service instance.
-- `Retry` is used only for safe read-only role/permission lookup operations.
+- `@Retry` is used only for safe read-only role/permission lookup operations.

 Write operations are not retried automatically to avoid duplicate mutations.
 For horizontally scaled production deployments, move rate limiting and cache state to Redis or enforce limits at the API gateway.